 - Assessment – the planning proposal authority reviews public submissions.
 Parliamentary Counsel then prepares a draft local environmental plan.

-- The Making of the LEP – with the Minister’s (or delegate’s) approval the local environmental plan is published on the NSW legislation website and becomes law.
+- The making of the LEP – with the Minister’s (or delegate’s) approval, the local environmental plan is published on the NSW legislation website and becomes law.

 Have Your Say

 There will be many opportunities for the community and key stakeholders to have their say with the above projects.
-Stay tuned for regular updates.